Appendix D: Session Handout Packet

 Broccoli, Brussels sprouts, Asparagus, Green beans,

-Beans: Black beans, pinto beans, kidney beans, Any white bean (Navy beans), black-eyed peas, and winged beans (Asparagus bean)
+beans, kidney beans, Any white bean (Navy beans),

 Blackstrap Molasses